khulnasoft-lab/design.khulnasoft.com/contents/components/accordion.md

 * Displaying and regrouping additional information.
 * Adding granular control over the information on a given page.
-* Shortening pages and reduce scrolling.
+* Shortening pages to reduce scrolling.

 ### Do not use accordions when: